NOAA-GFDL/pace/README.md

 🚧 **WARNING** This repo is under active development - supported features and procedures can change rapidly and without notice. 🚧

 The repository model code is split between [pyFV3](https://github.com/NOAA-GFDL/pyFV3) for the dynamical core and [pySHiELD](https://github.com/NOAA-GFDL/pySHiELD) for the physics parametrization.
-A full depencies looks like the following:
+A full dependencies looks like the following:

 ```mermaid
 flowchart TD